kaushik88/kaushik88.github.io/_posts/2016-03-10-failure-an-observation.md

 thumbnail_path: blog/personal/failure.jpg
 ---

-A minor disappointment today got me thinking about the different ways in which either I've reacted or observed others react to tough moments before - failures, disappointments, losses and defeats.
+A minor disappointment today got me thinking about the different ways in which either I've reacted or observed others react to tough moments - more specifically failures, disappointments, losses and defeats.
 The list below in random order -

 **Deny** - What failure? :P